 While travel insurance may not be compulsory, it is highly recommended for anyone travelling, whether it is for business or leisure.
 Travel insurance provides financial protection against various risks that can occur while travelling, such as overseas medical emergencies, trip cancellations, and lost luggage.
 It might be better to be safe than sorry, and travel insurance could provide you some peace of mind knowing that your trip is protected against the unexpected.

-Disclaimer Qantas Travel Insurance is issued by AIG Australia Limited ABN 93 004 727 753, AFSL 381686 (“AIG”).
-Qantas Airways Limited is AIG’s authorised representative (AR 261363).
-This is general advice only and your objectives, financial situation or needs have not been taken into account.
+Disclaimer: Qantas Travel Insurance is issued by Zurich Australian Insurance Limited, ABN 13 000 296 640, AFSL 232507 (“ZAIL”).
+Qantas Airways Limited, ABN 16 009 661 901 (“Qantas”), is an authorised representative (AR 261363) of ZAIL.
+This information is general in nature only and has been prepared without taking into account your objectives, financial situation or needs.
 You should consider whether the advice is suitable for you and your personal circumstances.
 Before making any decision to buy the travel insurance, you should read the Product Disclosure Statement (PDS), Target Market Determination (TMD) and Financial Services Guide (FSG).
+ZAIL engages affiliated entities within the Zurich Insurance Group to provide services in support of this insurance as permitted by applicable laws.